hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 # Writing Custom Providers

-~> **This is an advanced guide!** Following this guide is not required for regular use of Terraform and is only intended for advance users or Terraform contributors.

 In Terraform, a "provider" is the logical abstraction of an upstream API.
 This guide details how to build a custom provider for Terraform.